stephenhand/karma-elm-test/README.md

 * Correctly recognising & reporting skipped tests

-* Fix issues with current
+* Fix issues with current total test count

 * Evaluate whether the current approach of basing the elm-package.json for the tests on that of the main project is going to work / be robust